scraping-in-go/pg-gateway/README.md

 - For multi-row returns, the application writes rows back to the client as each row is read.
 - Low memory requirement (around 8 MB of RAM used for entire docker container under high load.
 Allocate 16 MB to be generous).
 - Database connection cache.
 Each request doesn't have to wait for a new connection to be made.
 - Transfer binary-to-binary.
-Reading from Postgresql is done in binary and written back to the client without conversion etc.
+Reading from PostgreSQL is done in binary and written back to the client without conversion etc.
 - Set the database connection details using environment variables.
 Great for Cloud Native environments.
 - Dockefile with light, low attack-surface final image.
 - Listen address can be set by an environment variable.